KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 After adding these libraries to your project, you will need to click the *Sync Now* link that the IDE shows to download the libraries you have added and make them available.

 ### Adding a network state
-When continually making network requests to load data, a few things can go wrong, such as poor internet connection, server down-time, etc. You need to be able to monitor the status of your network requests to know the next appropriate action to take.
+When frequently making network requests to load data, a few things can go wrong, such as poor internet connection, server downtime, etc. You need to be able to monitor the status of your network requests to know the next appropriate action to take.

-In this regard, you will need to create an enum that holds the various status of a network request.
+In this regard, you will create an enum that holds the status of a network request.
 First, create a new package called `network` inside `com.auth0.todo`.
 After that, create the enum named `Status` and add the following code to it:

 ```kotlin
 // ./app/src/main/java/com/auth0/todo/network/Status.java